Nikkig087/blackjack/README.md

 ### Game Flow

 #### Welcome Screen

-When the game starts, players are greeted with a welcome screen where they can chose from either of the following options:
+When the game starts, players are greeted with the Blackjack Game Logo and a username prompt where they can enter their first name to personalize their experience.
-- Start a new game
-- View high scores
-- View instructions
-- Exit

 #### Game Setup